OpenMineMods/OpenMineMods/README.md

 * Download and unzip https://github.com/joonatoona/OpenMineMods/archive/master.zip
 * Run `Windows\Install.bat` in the unzipped folder
 * Run `Windows\GUI.bat` in the unzipped folder

-If you get a 500 trying to open the webapp, you may need to disable windows firewall.

 ---